mbostock/mermaid/docs/gitgraph.md

 ### Modifying commit type

-In Mermaid, a commit can be of three type, which render a bit different in the diagram.
+In Mermaid, a commit can be of three types, which render a bit different in the diagram.
 These types are:
 - `NORMAL` : Default commit type.
 Represented by a solid circle in the diagram
 - `REVERSE` : To emphasize a commit as a reverse commit.
 Represented by a crossed solid circle in the diagram.
 - `HIGHLIGHT` : To highlight a particular commit in the diagram.
 Represented by a filled rectangle in the diagram.